Don McKenney

 Donald Hamilton McKenney (April 30, 1934 – December 19, 2022) was a Canadian ice hockey forward and coach.
-He played in the National Hockey League between 1954 and 1968 with five teams, mostly with the Boston Bruins.
+He played in the National Hockey League (NHL) between 1954 and 1968 with five teams, mostly with the Boston Bruins.
 After retiring he worked as a coach for Northeastern University for over twenty years.

 Early career

 Noted as a smooth and classy player, McKenney was signed as a teenager by Harold Cotton, the longtime head scout for the Boston Bruins.
 He played junior hockey for the OHA Barrie Flyers (a team that was, as was common in the era, sponsored by the Bruins), coached by future Bruins' general manager Hap Emms.
 McKenney finished second in team scoring in 1952 and third in 1953.
 In 1953, McKenney was named captain of the Flyers, and led them to their second and final Memorial Cup championship.

 McKenney made his professional debut with the Bruins' American Hockey League Hershey Bears farm team in the 1953–54 season.
 Injuries hampered his play that season, although he played well in the playoffs where the Bears made the Calder Cup finals, losing in six games to eventual champions Cleveland Barons.
 A baseball prospect who attracted the interest of the Brooklyn Dodgers, McKenney mulled over signing with the Dodgers in the 1954 offseason but opted to continue his hockey career.